MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-chat-overview.md

 ---
-title: Sales agent overview (preview)
+title: Overview of Sales agent in Microsoft 365 Copilot (preview)
 description: Learn about Sales agent, an AI-powered chat interface that helps you interact with your sales data using natural language. ms.date: 12/01/2025 ms.topic: overview